lazzzis/sherry/packages/docs/docs/generator-instance.md

 - Type: `string`

-The absolute path to output directory.
+The absolute path to the output directory.

 ### outFolder

 - Type: `string`

-The folder name of output directory.
+The folder name of the output directory.

 ### npmClient

-- Type: `'npm' | 'yarn'`
+- Type: `'npm'| 'yarn'`

-The npm client.
+Npm client.

 ### fs